maxpmaxp/pdfreader/doc/tutorial.rst

 It's possible to extract raw data with :class:`~pdfreader.document.PDFDocument` instance but it just represents raw document structure.
 It can't interpret PDF content operators, that's why it might be hard.

-Fortunately there is :class:`~pdfreader.viewer.SimplePDFDocument`, which understands a lot.
+Fortunately there is :class:`~pdfreader.viewer.SimplePDFViewer`, which understands a lot.
 It is a simple PDF interpreter which can "display" (whatever this means) a page on :class:`~pdfreader.viewer.SimpleCanvas`.